NewSpring/Holtzman/.docs/standards/structure/client.md

 ## Layouts

+> @TODO: depreciate layouts?

 Layouts are structural oriented components that are used to construct applications.
 They can be used for just structural or can include blocks to create structure + guaranteed data.
 One example is the `Auth` layout which ensures child routes require a login.

+## Store

+The store folder contains all actions related to the redux store.
+Party time.

+## Actions

+> export from ./store

+The actions folder is used to store action creators for the redux store.
+Each folder should take the name of the key in the store it will become, and expose `types` as well as all of the methods for manipulating the store.

 ## Middlewares

+> don't export from ./store

 Middlewares asynchronously interact with the store to do external actions and update the store.
 If you need to manipulate data, submit a form, or setup a logging service, you are probably looking at a middleware.
 Like actions and reducers, this should try to have a 1:1 store key => folder

 ## Reducers

+> don't export from ./store

 Reducers are the powerhouse of the application.
 They makeup the store and allow us to create a seamless applications between all devices.
 Reducers should have a 1:1 store key => folder mapping and should have corresponding actions in the action folder.

 ## index.js